to the Main Frrraction Guide→

 Euler units comprise the algebraic group C1 defined by gcd(dm)=1.

-It was an excellent beginning for modular division, but the situation in that corner of number theory has languished there for nearly two centuries.
+It was an excellent beginning for modular division, but the situation in that corner of number theory has languished for nearly two centuries.
 Even the best attempts to permit other denominators have until now been universally deprecated due to an endemic ambiguity whenever gcd(dm)>1.
-The ambiguity occurs because that number gcd(dm) is also the number of distinct residues q that solve the defining congruence dq ≡ n (mod m) — and quotients should never be ambiguous.
+The ambiguity occurs because that number n = gcd(dm) is also the number n of distinct residues q that solve the defining congruence dq ≡ n (mod m) — and quotients should never be ambiguous.
+We feel we've solved the problem.

 ↑ to menu